 The scope of the study: The results of the study were disseminated within the limits of the research.

-Previous studies
+Related studies

-The study of Ahmad et al (2016) aimed to identify the attitudes of kindergarten or preschool teachers towards using educational film in the childcare centers.
+The study of Ahmad et al. (2016) aimed to identify the attitudes of kindergarten or preschool teachers towards using educational film in the childcare centers.
 The sample of the study consisted of 40 preschool teachers in the Jableh city in the Latakia Governorate, Syria.
 They worked in 7 kindergartens (5 private and 2 public).
 The population of the study consisted of all preschool teachers (260) according to the statistics of the Latakia Directorate in the academic year (2015/2016).
 To achieve the objectives of the study, the researcher used a scale to measure their attitudes.
 Data were then collected and analyzed.
 The attitude scale comprised 31 items, of which 17 were positive questions and 14 were negative questions.
 The researcher used the five-level Likert Scale.
 The study discovered that there were positive attitudes among preschool teachers towards using educational videos in the kindergartens.
 The study recommended the need to provide the necessary means for educational videos (TVs and PCs) and the need to provide them with incentives to encourage them to use educational videos in an interactive activity room.

 The study of Abbas (2016) revealed the impact of using film in the development of some scientific concepts of the preschool children (5-6 years) years in the Latakia Governorate, Syria.
 The study aimed to identify the average mean of the experimental group responses according to the variables of (type, kindergarten support, kindergarten place).
 The study used a semi-experimental approach (experimental group and a control group).
 The population of the study consisted of (5715) children.
 The researcher prepared and screened 8 educational films.
 The films were shown to a group of arbitrators to assess their validity.
 After making the necessary changes, the films were screened to children in the experimental group.
 The children in the control group were taught in the traditional way (without films).
 The study sample consisted of (40) children from two kindergartens; the first was in the rural region of Latakia and the second was in the city of Latakia.
 The collected data were processed and analyzed using the program (SPSS).
 The study found out that the educational film was effective in the development of concepts among preschool children aged (5-6) years.
 The study recommended the need to benefit from educational films in the development of some scientific concepts among preschool children in the kindergarten.